Home

 • Strengthen partnerships between the City and universities and colleges for programming and marketing

-Construction work to reactivate and upgrade the multi-purpose facility will commence this summer, with an opening slated for February 2022.
-UT Dallas will occupy approximately 10,000 square feet of the 27,500-square-foot facility with its Venture Development Center and Center for Emergent Novel Technology at the Innovation Quarter (CENT-IQ).
-Approximately 3,000 square feet will be dedicated for programs, networking and event space that will attract entrepreneurial and startup activity to the area’s thriving tech business ecosystem.
-The remainder will be occupied by the City’s Office of Strategic Initiatives, which coordinates with partners to promote Richardson’s 1,200-acre innovation district.
-Approximately 7,000 square feet will be set aside for future expansion or flexible partnering opportunities.
-The City-owned building also adjoins the district’s newly extended Duck Creek Trail.
+Opened in February 2022, UTD occupies approximately 10,000 square feet of the 27,500-square-foot facility with its Venture Development Center and Emerging Novel Technology Center.
+Approximately 3,000 square feet has been dedicated for programs, networking and event space that attracts entrepreneurial and startup activity to the area’s thriving tech business ecosystem.
+The remainder is occupied by the City’s Office of Strategic Initiatives, which coordinates with partners to promote Richardson’s 1,200-acre innovation district.
+Approximately 7,000 square feet has been set aside for future expansion or flexible partnering opportunities.
+The City-owned building also adjoins the district’s Duck Creek Trail.

-The facility will also be a living test bed for new technology and Smart City initiatives.
-As part of the improvements to the facility, a new roof top unit incorporating many of the CDC and ASHREA guidelines for addressing COVID best practices, with MERV 14 filters, air cleaning ionizer in all employee area units, and outside air economizer ensure maximum fresh air exchanges will be installed.
+The facility is a living test bed for new technology and Smart City initiatives.
+As part of the improvements to the facility, a new roof top unit incorporating many of the CDC and ASHREA guidelines for addressing COVID best practices, with MERV 14 filters, air cleaning ionizer in all employee area units, and outside air economizer ensure maximum fresh air exchanges has been installed.

 UT Dallas Venture Development Center

-UT Dallas’ Venture Development Center (VDC) extension in the facility will provide a series of free and paid programs in the facility, including CEO leadership startup boot camps, a series on fundraising, sales and marketing for startups, mentor office hours, networking events, an inspiration speaker series, and a startup internship and career fair.
+UTD’s Venture Development Center (VDC) extension in the facility provides a series of free and paid programs, including CEO leadership startup boot camps, a series on fundraising, sales and marketing for startups, mentor office hours, networking events, an inspiration speaker series and a startup internship and career fair.
 The VDC is a leading incubator designed to help students, faculty and alumni commercialize their ideas and inventions.

-UT Dallas’ research centers in CENT-IQ will feature a series of co-working, research and lab spaces that represent a range of disciplines from multiple schools within UT Dallas.
-Each center will focus on forward-thinking solutions developed from its respective technology specialty, which include applied artificial intelligence (AI), machine learning (ML), imaging and surgical innovation, and smart mobility.
+UTD’s research centers feature a series of co-working, research and lab spaces that represent a range of disciplines from multiple schools within UTD.
+Each center focuses on forward-thinking solutions developed from its respective technology specialty, which include applied artificial intelligence (AI), machine learning (ML), imaging and surgical innovation and smart mobility.

-The five new, multi-disciplinary UT Dallas research centers are:
+The six new, multi-disciplinary UTD research centers are:

-The Center for Applied-AI & Machine Learning (CAIML) is an outward-facing research-and-development center that will partner with companies to apply leading-edge AI and machine-learning technologies to their products, services, and business processes, in order to address strategically important business challenges.
+The Center for Applied AI & Machine Learning (CAIML) is a research and development center that partners with companies to apply cutting-edge artificial intelligence and machine-learning technologies to their products, services, and business processes.

-The Center for Applied AI at the Richardson Innovation Quarter with UT Dallas Expertise, or CAIQUE (pronounced ‘cake’), is a multi-disciplinary center that will showcase emergent applied AI research to engage companies, win extramural grants, strengthen international partnerships and provide a global network for affiliated students to excel as UT Dallas alumni.
+The Center for Applied AI with UTD Expertise (CAIQUE) showcases emergent applied AI research at the University to engage companies, win extramural grants, strengthen international partnerships and provide a global network for affiliated students to excel as UTD alumni.

-The Center for Imaging and Surgical Innovation (CISI) will bring together engineers and computer scientists from UT Dallas and investigators and clinicians from UT Southwestern (UTSW) to develop emergent technologies to solve unmet medical and healthcare problems, while working together on translational research, clinical trials and product commercialization.
+Center for Imaging and Surgical Innovation (CISI) merges UTD engineers and computer scientists, UT Southwestern Medical Center investigators and clinicians to develop emergent technologies to improve patient care and human health.
+UTD, UT Southwestern and local companies will collaborate on translational research, clinical trials and product commercialization.

-The Multi-Scale Integrated Interactive Intelligent Sensing (MINTS) Center will build on UT Dallas’ remote sensing and machine learning experience to develop and deploy a cost-effective irrigation decision support tool using super-resolution machine learning and remote sensing imagery from satellites, drones and, optionally, security cameras.
-The tool is intended for – and will be used in collaboration with – municipalities, corporate campuses and individual homeowners to save money by optimizing their irrigation water usage.
+The Multi-Scale Integrated Intelligent Interactive Sensing (MINTS) Center will develop and deploy a cost-effective irrigation decision-support tool that uses super-resolution machine learning and remote sensing imagery from satellites, drones, and security cameras.
+The center will collaborate with municipalities, corporate campuses, and homeowners to save money by optimizing their irrigation water usage.

-The Center for Smart Mobility (COSMO) will provide advanced solutions for the engineering of smart, multi-modal cyber transportation infrastructures to improve safety and enhance mobility for all urban road users.
-The center is committed to pursuing community engagement, strengthening industry collaboration, accelerating the research transition into the real world, and advancing education and outreach efforts.
+The Center for Smart Mobility (COSMO) aims to provide advanced solutions for the engineering of smart, multimodal cyber transportation infrastructures to improve safety and enhance mobility for drivers, bicyclists, and pedestrians.
+The center aims to pursue community engagement, strengthen industry collaboration, accelerate the transition of research into the real world, and advance education and outreach efforts.

-Comments from Richardson Mayor Paul Voelker & UT Dallas President Richard C. Benson
+Comments from Former Richardson Mayor Paul Voelker & UTD President Richard C. Benson

 “The City of Richardson and UT Dallas have long had a deeply intertwined, mutually beneficial relationship focused on tech-oriented research, business innovation and training of bright minds,” said UT Dallas President Richard C. Benson.
 “With this announcement, we are proud to bring teams from across the University’s eight schools to be deeply, directly engaged in the Richardson IQ® for years to come.
 Working hand-in-hand with the City, surrounding business community and other institutional partners, we look forward to collaboratively solving some of our nation’s greatest business, medical, transportation and sustainability challenges.
 This new Richardson IQ® nerve center is the ideal environment in which to do so.”